Mahurangi Magazine logo

 Alliteration and the cane had broken a number of bad habits, of he and his classmates, including the occasion when, without collusion, almost the entire class had ignored homework assigned ahead of a long weekend.
 The class contained a comfortable number of wayward pupils who, having failed their basic, school certificate examination, were serving a second, shameful term in the fifth form.
 The year, however, was not to wasted:

-You agree that, with all the money that this year is going to cost me, if you don’t get your school certificate this year, that that would be a great waste of that money, don’t you!
+You agree that, with all the money that this year is going to cost me, if you don’t get your school certificate, that that would be a great waste of my money, don’t you!

 Cimino agreed.
-It did sound like a great deal of money.
+It sounded a surprisingly large of money.
 Reflecting, a lifetime later, Cimino chuckles.
 The tuition was paid for by the state.
-The only cost to Mac had been the difference between his son’s food and electricity costs at home, and the pittance charged for his board, in a succession of mostly dodgy suburban lodgings that year.
+The only cost to Mac had been the difference between his son’s food and electricity costs at home, and the pittance charged for his board, in a succession of dodgy suburban lodgings that year—and, granted, a new jersey and second-hand blazer.